-The Okeechobee County School Board incorporates the strands, performance standards, and benchmarks of the Benchmarks for Excellent Student Thinking (B.E.S.T.) for ELA and Benchmarks for Excellent Student Thinking (B.E.S.T.) for Mathematics, Next Generation Sunshine State Standards (NGSSS), and State Academic Standards in the curriculum.
+The Okeechobee County School Board incorporates the strands, performance standards and benchmarks of the Benchmarks for Excellent Student Thinking (B.E.S.T.), Next Generation Sunshine State Standards (NGSSS), and State Academic Standards in the curriculum.
 1003.41, F.S. and Rule 6A-1.09401, F.A.C.